 The Office of Response provides the core, coordinated state operational response capability needed to save and sustain lives, minimize suffering, and protect property in a timely and effective manner in communities that become overwhelmed by natural disasters, acts of terrorism, or other emergencies.

 The Response program activities encompass the coordination of all state emergency management response operations, response planning and integration of state, tribal and local disaster programs.
 This coordination ensures efficient and effective delivery of immediate emergency assistance to individuals and communities impacted and overwhelmed by these disasters, emergencies, or acts of terrorism.

 Comprised of Operations, Telecommunications, Field Services and the UAS Program.
 The Office of Response is responsible for generating state information, warning and alerts, coordinating response efforts and staffing the State Emergency Operations Center (SEOC).

-The Operations Section is responsible for coordinating support for state and local response in an all-hazards concept.
+The Operations Bureau is responsible for coordinating support for state and local response in an all-hazards concept.
 These responsibilities include: